 Get answers to some frequently asked questions about our Home Building process.

-We currently build in Western Washington and Western Oregon.
+We currently build in parts of Washington and Western Oregon.
 Typically, we only build within 100 miles of our branch locations.
 Please view our Build Area Map to see if we cover your location.
 The main areas we build in are color-coded on the map.
 If your area is not fully covered in our build area, please contact us and we can review if building in your location would be possible for us.

 At True Built Home, we strive to be transparent with our customers about costs, so we list the price to build each of our homes along with the details of the home plans.
 Click here to explore our home plans.